 - Use company-level targets.
 EBITDA, revenue, or gross profit.
 Avoid personal metrics like billable hours or individual sales.

 - Model the tax difference.
-Compare CGT at 14% or 24% versus income tax at up to 45% plus NIC.
+Compare CGT at 18% (BADR, from April 2026) or 24% versus income tax at up to 45% plus NIC.
 The numbers will focus your mind on getting the structure right.

 If you are considering an earn out structure, speak to us early.
 Our services include exit planning and CGT advice for business owners across the UK, from our offices in Manchester and Birmingham.
 We can review your draft agreement and model the tax outcomes before you commit.